 Meat is most definitely the main attraction of the meal.
 Everything else is secondary.
 The steak is served with just a hat-tip to carbs – usually bread -which is ideal to mop up the delicious juices – and some token salad so that the meal appears to have a semblance of nutritional balance.
 Sauces aren’t very common in Argentina either, although the heavenly piquant and gorgeously green chimichurri, which is usually comprised of chopped parsley and oregano, minced garlic, olive oil and red wine vinegar, all blended together, would be a good accompaniment.

 Wine, often a rich, fruity red Malbec, accompanies the food, but beers are also popular.
-The whole process of cooking, eating and socialising together makes for a very pleasant and relaxing way of spending the afternoon, which can then turn into a rather enjoyable evening as well.
+The whole process of cooking, eating and socialising together makes the asados in Argentina a pleasant and relaxing way of spending the afternoon, which can then turn into a very enjoyable evening as well.

 The Perito Moreno glacier, located a few kilometres away from the Patagonian town of El Calafate and inside Los Glaciares National Park, is one of the park’s most famous attractions.
-There are loads of tour operators who can arrange a trip from El Calafate and it’s about an hour and a half journey to the glacier from the town.
+There are plenty of ways to visit the Perito Moreno glacier in Patagonia and loads of tour operators who can arrange a trip from El Calafate.
+It’s about an hour and a half journey to the glacier from the town.

 When I was studying geography many years ago, human geography always seemed to be a little bit boring (counting different types of shop in the central business district of a small town) compared with physical geography and meteorology in which we learned about about oxbow lakes, karst scenery, lapse rates and glaciation.
 Moraine, especially terminal moraine, seemed to be exotic and exciting and, well, very different from any geographical feature to be found in suburban Surrey.
 To be able to see a glacier up close – and actually walk on it – was an ambition fulfilled.